Explaining open data can be difficult. Not the meaning of open data:

+Do-gooding is of no interest to managers and their budgets.
 Make open data about service improvement.
 Libraries can benefit in the ways other services have by embracing open.
 Use value stories, and examples of where open data is used in extraordinary ways.
 Point to large open data communities, and ask managers to imagine what could happen if those people suddenly found the library relevant in engaging with what they do.

 3. Replace existing processes

 CIPFA (Chartered Institute of Public Finance and Accountants) data is still popular among managers, and collected annually by public library services.
 But this is contributing to a dataset for someone else to resell.
 If open data can be a feasible replacement for CIPFA, that makes it a compelling case for saving money and redirecting existing time spent.

 The closed nature of CIPFA data isn’t compatible with open data priciples.
 But we can do more to ensure standards and schemas.
 As more services begin looking at open data we should share practice between our different systems, and start co-ordinating how to do things.
 If we could get to a stage where the data could be reusable between authorities then it wouldn’t be outrageous to suggest to a manager the time spent on CIPFA should be alternatively managed.

 4. Lead in innovation, don’t follow

 Library services are not seen within local government as being innovative.
 We know that’s lack of investment, but it’s the way it is.
 Councils are investing in bins that are more innovative than libraries.

 Open data is seen as innovation.
 Realistically it fits naturally as an extension of library work, and libraries need to lead on it.
 Not wait to be the only ones left in local government not doing it.

 - Being in control of workload.
 If services wait to do it then it’s far more likely to be imposed upon them.
 That’s harder to manage.